 - 1. Expectation is that students will be on time. - 2.
 Students will be allowed 3 tardies for every class.
-Upon receiving the 4th and 5th tardy they will be assigned an after school detention.
-For each subsequent tardy (after 5) students will receive a Saturday school.
+Upon receiving the 4th and 5th tardy - a. they will be assigned an after school detention.
+For each subsequent tardy - b. (after 5) students will receive a Saturday school.
 Excessive absences may result in suspension. - 3.
 Once a student is more than 5 minutes late for a class the tardy becomes an absence, - 4.
-Continued tardiness will result detentions/Saturday School.
+Continued tardiness will result detentions/Saturday School. - 5.
+Students who arrive 5 minutes late to class will receive a Satruday School.